poliastro/poliastro/contrib/CR3BP/README.md

 ## Functionality I Required Help With
 - Integration of code with astropy constants and units without breaking JIT Compilation
 - Integration of ploting with existing poliastro interactive plotter (currently in the test file I use matplotlib and mplot3d)

+## About Me
+I am Kevin, a Space Engineering graduate from Politecnico di Milano.
+I love working with mission design, flight dynamics and simulations.
+Most of my work was done with MATLAB and I have some experience with C++, but I am quite a noob with Python.
+So in case you find any error in my implementation, discussion of new functionality to add and improvement to my code, feel free to contact me through my email.
+- email : kevincharls.work@gmail.com